yref-boop/intelligent-systems/README.md

 # intelligent-systems
-practicum of intelligent systems

-this prroject is divided in two parts, on the first we implement a symbolic intelligent system, on the second a sub-symbolic
+this prroject is divided in two parts, on the first we implement a symbolic intelligent system, on the second a sub-symbolic one

 ### p1 - symbolic ai
 an intelligent system that aims to complete a partial magic square, several algorithms are tested (depth/breadth first, A*...) and compared